Comprehensive Organizational Assessment & Reports (COAR) Grant Program

 COAR Capacity Building Grant Application Requirements

-- Before applying, the nonprofit leadership staff and board should first discuss the organizational readiness, grant purpose, expectations and process and timing for requesting and implementing the capacity building project.
-You may also reach out to MMF staff with any questions in advance.
+- Before applying, the nonprofit leadership staff and board should first discuss the organizational readiness for the assessment process, grant purpose, expectations and process and timing for requesting and implementing the capacity building project.
+It is highly recommended that you reach out to MMF staff in advance of applying.

 - Applications for COAR Grants are accepted on a rolling basis throughout the year.
 A preview of the application form is available here.